Dedyjagok/web-warung-ddd/README.md

 - **Product Listing**: Displays available products with their names, prices, and stock levels.
 - **Search Functionality**: Allows users to search for products by name.
+- **Category Filter**: Allows users to filter products by category.
 - **Add to List**: Users can add products to a list for checkout.
 - **Total Price Calculation**: Automatically calculates the total price of selected products.
 - **Checkout**: Processes the checkout and updates the stock levels.